ruiz-jm/CleanData/CodeBook.md

-The set 'averages.csv' is a second, independent tidy data set with the average of each variable for each activity and each subject from mergedset.csv.
+The set 'averages.txt' is a second, independent tidy data set with the average of each variable for each activity and each subject from mergedset.txt.

-variables for the set 'averages.csv'
+variables for the set 'averages.txt'

 This set contains the average of each variable for each activity and each subject.